DovRosman/5Vids/README.md

 This extension was born out of that frustration.
 I wanted to stop mindless binge-watching while still allowing for focused, productive sessions on YouTube.
 Instead of a blanket time limit, **5Vids** sets a daily quota on the *quantity* of videos you watch, helping you be more intentional with your viewing choices.

-This project was built with the assistance of AI, demonstrating a modern workflow for rapid tool development.

 ## What It Does

 This extension is designed to be a mindful gatekeeper for your YouTube watching habits.
 When you land on a new YouTube video, an overlay will appear, asking if you want to "count" the video towards your daily limit of five.